-The Town of Collingwood's Growth and Development division is part of the Infrastructure department and is responsible for development review, traffic control, stormwater management and the coordination of master plans, such the Master Mobility and Transportation Plan and Master Servicing Plan.
+The Town of Collingwood's Development Engineering division is part of the Infrastructure department and is responsible for development review, traffic control, stormwater management and the coordination of master plans, such the Master Mobility and Transportation Plan and Master Servicing Plan.

-Growth and Development also oversees the implementation and construction of development projects and provides technical review and support for the following land development processes:
+Development Engineering also oversees the implementation and construction of development projects and provides technical review and support for the following land development processes:

 - Reviewing engineering submissions